 Congrats! you have done your job almost everywhere but at last, advise to put some accessories which really help to absorb the soundwaves.

 This is what you have observed, that if you are in an empty room and clap for a moment, it got a bit louder because the soundwaves reflected back from all the corners.

 But what if you have some accessories such as sofas, couch or bookshelves it won’t that much why? because such soft things have the ability to absorb the soundwaves.

-Hence make sure to have sofas, couch or cushions or classic bookshelves may be near the door or the area from where the soundwaves coming possibility.
+Hence make sure to have sofas, couches or cushions, or classic bookshelves that may be near the door or the area from where the soundwaves coming possibility.

 You can have some decorative things in your house made of soft and floppy things like matin, carpet, etc whatever is possible which makes room fill.

 In overall, everything will work best unless you have hard stuff less in the room and more sort of soft things.